anna-stacey/NorthernInteriorGlossing/README.md

 predicted: *qeʔním[-t]-∅-ene*
 score: 0/1 word corrrect

+##### Out-of-Vocabulary (OOV) Accuracy
+We also report a subset of the word-level accuracy, which considers only those words that are OOV (i.e., not seen in training).
+This gives a sense of how well the model is applying patterns it learns to 'new' words.

+##### Boundary-Level Precision, Recall and F1 (ROUGH DRAFT - CODE BEING EDITED)
+This metric is focussed on the insertion of boundaries.
+Although it is inevitably affected by normalization/other changes to the text when they affect the index of the boundaries within the word, such changes are not as central to this metric as they are to the word-level accuracy.
+Here, we look at each boundary that the system is meant to insert into the transcribed words.
+Each boundary has an intended position in the word (counting from the leftmost edge of the word, e.g., there are boundaries at positions, 7, 10, and 12 in *qeʔním[-t]-∅-ne*, with the first position being 0), as well as an intended type (the boundary symbol used, e.g, all hyphens in *qeʔním[-t]-∅-ne*).
+So for each gold boundary, we ask: did the model successfully put in a boundary of this type at this position?
+To explicitly outline how this is determined:
+- Go through every predicted boundary, and determine:
+    - Is there a gold boundary at this position and of this type?
+        - If yes, that's a **true positive**, because the model inserted a correct boundary!
+        - If no, that's a **false positive**, because the model inserted an incorrect boundary.
+- For every position where there isn't a predicted boundary, check if there is one in the gold.
+    - If yes, that's a **false negative**, because the model failed to insert a correct boundary!
+    - If not, that's a **true negative**, because the model successfully did not insert a boundary where there isn't meant to be one.
+We don't need to count these, because they are not used in our calculations.
+> Example:
+gold: *s-qyéytn*
+predicted: *s-qyéytn*
+true positives: 1
+false positives: 0
+false negatives: 0
+precision: 100%
+recall: 100%
+F1: 100%
+predicted: *sqyéytn*
+true positives: 0
+false positives: 0
+false negatives: 1
+precision: N/A
+recall: 0%
+F1: N/A
+predicted: *s-qyéy-tn*
+true positives: 1
+false positives: 1
+false negatives: 0
+precision: 50%
+recall: 100%
+F1: 67%

+Furthermore, what about the case where we predict a boundary, and there is a boundary there in the gold output, but it's of a different type?
+- That's both a **false positive** (because an incorrect boundary was inserted) and a **false negative** (because a correct boundary was not outputted).
+> Example:
+gold: *s-qyéytn*
+predicted: *s=qyéytn*
+true positives: 0
+false positives: 1
+false negatives: 1
+precision: 0%
+recall: 0%
+F1: 0%

+This is a bit odd, because it means that, as illustrated by the examples of predicting *sqyéytn* vs. *s=qyéytn*, predicting a boundary in the right place but of the wrong type results in a worse score than just failing to predict the boundary altogether.  **Option: run a version of these metrics that is indifferent to boundary type, as well.**

+Like other word-level evaluations, this metric is susceptible to ECF since we evaluate from left-to-right in the word.
+Thus, mistakes earlier in the word result in lower scores than equivalent mistakes later in the word.
+> Example:
+gold: *kʷukʷ-s-cút-s*
+predicted: *kʷukʷs-cút-s*
+true positives: 0
+false positives: 2
+false negatives: 3
+precision:  0%
+recall: 0%
+F1: 0%
+> Example:
+predicted: *kʷukʷ-s-cúts*
+true positives: 2
+false positives: 0
+false negatives: 1
+precision: 100%
+recall: 67%
+F1: 80%

+Finally, as mentioned, these counts can also be affected by normalization or other changes to the wordform itself.
+For example, if the model either misses a correct normalization or performs an unnecessary normalization (in a way that affects the *number* of characters), this will throw off the position of boundaries in the rest of the word.
+> Example:
+input: *kʷukʷscúc*
+gold output: *kʷukʷ-s-cút-s*
+predicted output: *kʷukʷ-s-cú-s*
+true positives: 2
+false positives: 1
+false negatives: 1
+precision: 67%
+recall: 67%
+F1: 67%

+We use the **precision** metric to evaluate what portion of the predicted boundaries were correct (ignoring for now additional correct boundaries that the model failed to predict):
+> precision = true positives / (true positives + false positives)

+We use the **recall** metric to evaluate how many of the correct boundaries the system managed to predict (ignoring for now additional incorrect boundary predictions made by the model):
+> recall = true positives / (true positives + false negatives)

+In order to consider all of these factors (i.e., getting all the right boundaries without predicting lots of wrong boundaries), we combine the precision and recall into the **F1 score**, the harmonic mean of precision and recall:
+> F1 = (2 * precision * recall) / (precision + recall)

 ### Glossing
 ##### Morpheme-level accuracy:
 Breaks down each sentence into words.
 Within each word, it goes through the gold morphemes left-to-right and checks whether the predicted output has the correct morpheme in the same order.